sicara/sicarator/README.md

 ## Contribute to the project
 ### Install the project
-- Install the project with :
+- Install the project with:
   ```bash
   git clone git@github.com:sicara/sicarator.git
   ```